DaveKeehl/svelte-reveal/README.md

 You might have also noticed people adding event listeners to the window object, but in terms of performance that [doesn't scale very well](https://itnext.io/1v1-scroll-listener-vs-intersection-observers-469a26ab9eb6).

 Instead, I decided to use Svelte [actions](https://svelte.dev/docs#use_action), which are functions you can attach to a DOM element and that allow you to get access to that element and its lifecycle.
-They take up considerably less space and so far I haven't encounted any obstacle or performance drawback.
+They take up considerably less space and so far I haven't encountered any obstacle or performance drawback.
 Morever, this library is backed by the Intersection Observer API, which is great for performance.

 ## Options

 Depending on the use case, you can either use this library as-is (which applies some [default styles](https://github.com/DaveKeehl/svelte-reveal/blob/develop/src/index.ts#L26-L57) I have chosen), or customize it to your liking.
-If you choose to do so, you can pass to this action an object containing additional options.
+If you choose to do so, you can pass an object to this action containing additional options.

 Keep in mind that these options are applied to the single DOM element you add svelte-reveal to.
 For global and more in-depth settings, go to the [API](#API) section.